danilolc/pk2/README.md

 * Remove repeated languages
 * Translate finnish language
 * Low volume sounds not played on low volume - music playing on volume 0
-* Add option to audio latency
-* Jump frames when fps is slow
+* Jump frames when fps is low

 # PLANS
 * Better documentation
 * Implement new layer on .map (regions)
-* Use Lua scripts
 * Find image (load .bmp or .png)
-* Hqx filter